-Russell Ranch is run like a commercial farm and hosts a variety of on-going research experiments managed by Russell Ranch staff and UC Faculty and Farm Advisors.
-Russell Ranch also supports UC Davis' extension and teaching missions by hosting field days, class field trips, undergraduate interns, and graduate student research.
+Russell Ranch, a commercial-scale farm, hosts a diversity of research experiments managed by Russell Ranch staff, UC Faculty and Farm Advisors.
+Russell Ranch supports the College of Agriculture and Environmental Sciences' extension and teaching missions by hosting field days, class field trips, undergraduate interns, and graduate student research.

 At Russell Ranch we:

 - cultivate partnerships and knowledge-sharing with farmers and growers